 • Search for faculty and staff by typing ONE of these options in the box below: first or last name, school, email, or job title.

-• TIP: If you don’t know how to spell the person’s name, type the first letter of their first or last name.
+• TIP: If you don’t know how to spell the person’s name, type the first three letters of their first or last name.
 If you hit the spacebar once and then hit Enter, you will be able to view all district employees.

 • Not sure whom you need to contact?
 Check our Chain of Command Calling Guide